-The Master Plan describes Airport North neighbourhood as the ideal destination for a logistics base, servicing industrial and aviation-related businesses seeking development opportunities with direct airside access.
-Airport North currently provides operational areas for smaller, charter carriers and service providers, including the Royal Flying Doctor Service.
+The Master Plan describes Airport North neighbourhood as the ideal destination for a logistics base, servicing industrial and aviation-related businesses seeking development opportunities with direct airside

 1.2 Development plan

 This Major Development Plan (MDP) has been prepared for the development of a proposed Aeromedical Base (the Project), located within the Airport North neighbourhood.
 Total site area of the development is approximately 4ha.